Author Guidelines

 REQUIRED FOR SUBMISSION

-Manuscript—Blinded manuscript should be in submitted in a Microsoft Word document with the required body sections, references, and table/figure legends.
+Manuscript—Blinded manuscript (and any and all revisions) should be in submitted in a Microsoft Word document with the required body sections, references, and table/figure legends.
 Tables must be in an editable form.
-Tables/figures/images should be submitted separately.
+Tables/figures/images should also be submitted separately.
+IMPORTANT: Authors submitting manuscripts are responsible for blinding of the manuscript text, including the names of the authors' institutions, references to previous work, etc.

-- Images should be at least 300 dpi resolution and uploaded with manuscript as separate files.
+- Images should be at least 300 dpi resolution and uploaded within the manuscript and as separate files.

 - A descriptive title should accompany each table or figure.